 1) Prevents spreading infections

 Using a UV sterilizer in the aquarium is somewhat beneficial.
-Unknowingly in many ways, germs can enter the aquarium.
-Once a member of the aquarium gets infected, it can be spread to others and cause a disaster.
+In many ways, germs can enter the aquarium.
+Once an aquarium member gets infected, it can be spread to others and cause a disaster.

 A UV sterilizer kills the pathogens present in the water before they infect your fish, coral, or invertebrates.
 Thus it reduces the risk of disease spreading.